Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 The average income is $37,057, lower than the average in Montreal.
 In total, 34.2% of the people in households earn less than the yearlt minimum income.

-To get more information, make a municipal service request or file a complaint, you may visit Réseau Accès Montréal online.
-You may also contact them by phone (simply dial 311), by mail or by visiting one of their service counters.
+To get more information, make a municipal service request or file a complaint, please visit Réseau Accès Montréal online.
+You can also contact them by phone (simply dial 311), by mail or by visiting one of their service counters.